nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

   traefik:
     httpNodePort: "30080"
     httpsNodePort: "30443"
+  # Reserved namespaces which reservedNamespacesAllowedProducts are optional, If you need to use it for components replace $product-name with the product name.
+  # If there is no product name, you can set one first, and then use the product name set here when creating the product, for example：demo-quickstart
+  reservedNamespacesAllowedProducts:
+    argo-rollouts:
+      - $product-name
+    argocd:
+      - $product-name
+    traefik:
+      - $product-name
+    external-secrets:
+      - $product-name
+    vault:
+      - $product-name
+    cert-manager:
+      - $product-name
+    hnc:
+      - $product-name
+  # Cluster resources which productAllowedClusterResources are optional, If you need to use permission of cluster resource replace $product-name with the product name.
+  productAllowedClusterResources:
+    $product-name:
+      - kind: ClusterRole
+        group: authorization.k8s.io
+      - kind: ClusterRoleBinding
+        group: authorization.k8s.io
   # Content of the kubeconfig file of the cluster: Replace the variable with the kubeconfig of the physical cluster.
   kubeconfig: |
     $kubeconfig